-A review by Magda Nico shows that there is no single, commonly agreed understanding of what youth policy is.12 Nevertheless, the definitions included in the policy documents agree on that youth issues need be addressed in an integrated manner.
+Nevertheless, the definitions included in the policy documents agree on that youth issues need be addressed in an integrated manner.
 By 2015, a quite solid institutional basement for that has been developed.
 European Youth Report 2015 reports that legal basis for inter-ministerial cooperation in the youth field exists in the majority of EU countries.
 A Youth Act has been adopted in 21 countries, and implementation of the act includes cross-sectorial cooperation in 19 countries out of 28.
 Review of the database shows that implementation of various national strategies, action plans and other policy measures in the youth field often involves cross-sectorial cooperation.
 In each member state, there is an administrative unit responsible for youth policy and in most of the countries, this unit is located in a ministry.
-In other countries, this is a separate unit.13 These units are involved in strategic planning in cooperation with other policy areas with a goal to impact young people's lives.
+In other countries, this is a separate unit.
+These units are involved in strategic planning in cooperation with other policy areas with a goal to impact young people's lives.
 In some cases, youth policy departments might have the mission to coordinate or to monitor youth policies across ministries and government offices.
-In any case, the question is how coherent or integrated public youth policies that extend over several policy fields can be made possible.14
+In any case, the question how coherent or integrated public youth policies that extend over several policy fields can be made possible.
+The policy is added to the policy fields can be made possible.